Kiran Bedi: Campaign against drugs

 In 1986, Bedi became DCP of Delhi's North District, where the primary problem was rampant drug abuse.
 At that time, Delhi had only one centre for treatment of drug addicts – Ashiana, which was run by the New Delhi Municipal Corporation.
 With help from her superiors, Bedi set up a detox center in one of the police premises.
 The center relied on community donations of furniture, blankets, medicines and other supplies.
 It also received voluntary services from doctors and yoga teachers.
 Within a year, five more detox centers were set up.
 Each center was intended to serve up to 30 patients, but at one time, each center catered to around 100 patients.
 The initiative was widely noticed, and Bedi travelled all over India, giving presentations and lectures on the programme.
 Before she was transferred to a new post, she and 15 other police officers institutionalized the detox centers as Navjyoti Police Foundation for Correction, De-addiction and Rehabilitation.
 Bedi served as the General Secretary of the Foundation.

 Lawyers' strike

-In the 1980s, Bedi attracted ire of Delhi politicians and lawyers.
+In the 1980s, Bedi attracted the ire of Delhi politicians and lawyers.
 First, she ordered lathi charge on a Bharatiya Janata Party (BJP) assembly in Red Fort area, and arrested its leaders.
 A few months later, she arrested Congress(I) MP J.P.
 Agarwal for violating curfew orders.